 The most important rule of scar massage is to listen to your body.
 The pressure should be firm enough to engage the tissue, but it should never be painful.
 A good guideline is to work to the point of mild tenderness, but stop if you feel any sharp or significant pain.
 Start with just five minutes a day, focusing on consistency rather than intensity.
 As you massage, remember to take slow, deep breaths.
 This helps relax your abdominal muscles and makes the massage more effective.
 Over time, you’ll notice the tissue becoming more pliable and less tender, which is a great sign of progress.

-Safety First: Precautions for Postpartum Massage
+Safety Precautions for Your C-Section Massage

 Your body has done an incredible thing, and recovery is a personal process that deserves patience and care.
 While massage is a wonderful tool for healing, it’s essential to listen to your body and prioritize safety.
 Knowing when to pause, when to be extra cautious, and when to call a professional is key to a smooth and healthy recovery.
 Think of these guidelines not as restrictions, but as a way to support your body’s healing journey with confidence.
 Before you begin any massage routine, make sure you’re aware of the signs that tell you to slow down or seek advice.